 Are these raw herbs widely available from the source or the country of origin?
 Are these herbs easily obtained or purchased from raw suppliers?
 Are there regulations or restrictions imposed for exporting Tongkat Ali outside the country of origin?

-The level of potency is largely based on the volume of bio-active compounds that can be safely extracted that benefit your body.
-The potency varies from traditional methods (eg: boiling, heat-dried) or advance extraction technologies (eg: freeze-dried, etc)
+Tongkat Ali’s potency is measured based on the percentage of bio-active compounds (eg: eurycomanone, glycosaponin, etc) that can be extracted, which in turn delivering that benefits that you aspire.
+The potency varies from traditional extraction methods (eg: boiling, heat-dried) or advanced extraction technologies (eg: freeze-dried, standardized extract)

 4. Proven Benefits